By Shayna Plaut, Contributing Editor, Human Rights

 Nature.
 Nurture.
 And eternal debate.
 Either way, refugees were not – and are not – foreign to me and are certainly not scary.

 Mahmood Mamdani, a professor of Anthropology and Political Science who splits his time between Columbia University and Kampala University, coined a term called “culture talk,” which is when political situations are explained away in the name of someone else’s culture.
 Why don’t Roma children go to school?
 Because they don’t respect education in their culture.
-Never mind that they are often relegated to living on the outskirts of town with no school buses or running water and that, when they do go to school, they are bullied and forced into segregated classes with substandard education and little to no job prospects.
+Never mind that they are often relegated to living on the outskirts of town with no school buses or running water and that, when they do go to school, they are bullied and forced into segregated classes with a substandard education and little to no job prospects.
 Why are there so many black and Latino men in the criminal justice system in the US?
 Because their culture is violent and because going to prison is a rite of passage into manhood.
 Never mind systemic racism in the police force and judiciary, substandard education and disgracefully high rates of employment discrimination.
-Why is there terrorism in the Middle East and south Asia?
+Why is there terrorism in the Middle East and South Asia?
 Because it is a special brand of “Islamic” terrorism – because in their culture this is how they make their point.
 Never mind that in all the places where this kind of terrorism takes place there have been decades of political instability, economic devastation and international meddling in the form of colonialism, coups, wars and/or covert operations.
 When these kinds of cultural explanations are offered, essentializing and assigning blame to specific groups based on their “culture,” then political solutions are no longer sought after.
 The problem is them.
 It is cultural.
 It is because of who they are, not because of social conditions or oppression or political dynamics at work.
 And it is this kind of (mis)logic that allows for people who are exercising their legal right to seek safety – a basic human right – to suddenly be seen as a threat.

 Current Response to Syrian Refugees

 I now turn to the current discussion surrounding the most recent wave of refugees in international headlines.
 Those from Syria.
-This is not the largest amount of refugees, nor the ones who have been displaced the longest; Palestinians have been displaced for 3-4 generations, whereas more than 350,000 Somalis are currently housed in the largest refuge camp in the world in Kenya.
+This is not the largest amount of refugees, nor the ones who have been displaced the longest; Palestinians have been displaced for 3-4 generations, whereas more than 350,000 Somalis are currently housed in the largest refugee camps in the world in Kenya.
 But there is something about the Syrian refugees.
 Perhaps it is because the cities of Aleppo or Holms are mentioned in the Torah, Quran and Bible.
 Perhaps because they are mostly middle class.
 Perhaps because, in desperation, they literally started walking to safety and this was caught on camera, Instagram and Facebook.
 Who knows?
 But there is something about the Syrian refugees that has caught the world’s attention and, from Turkey to Germany to Lebanon to Canada, the doors were opened.

 And then there was Paris.